 To give you a brief overview of the geography of the city of Paris, the areas are split into districts, also known as arrondissements.
 Arrondissements are numbered and starting from just north of the Seine, swirl out clockwise.
 This means that the 1st, 3rd, 4th, 5th, 6th, and 7th arrondissements are the most central with the higher numbers being further out and typically more residential.

 In terms of the best area to stay in Paris with family, I’m not really sure if there is one, as all the main attractions are spread out and so you will need to take transport between them all anyway.
 Plus Paris accommodation is expensive so it’s probably best just to stay in one of the family friendly hotels in Paris that’s in your budget and most importantly super close to a metro station.
+Also consider one of the family friendly Paris hostels too.

 If I had to choose where to stay in Paris with family – I’d probably stay somewhere in the Latin Quarter by Notre Dame which is in the 5th arrondissement or around the Louvre in the 1st arrondissement.
 By staying in either of these areas you will be able to walk to a few different attractions.
 However like I said above – just choose one of the family friendly Paris hotels within your budget but close to a metro.